kiranshila/Doplarr/README.md

 ### Configuring

-1. Fill out `resources/config.edn` with the requisite things
+1. Fill out `config.edn` with the requisite things

 ### Setting up as a service (On Linux (Systemd))